KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 6. [No resonance](https://youtu.be/pKKYAoxd8Pk)

 **Significance:**
 It is obvious that the melons and the campfire are a dark ritual tool of some kind, employed by religious heretic Kuki Shinobu.
 Hoyoverse is a Chinese company, and in Chinese, 4 is an unlucky number because it sounds similar to the Chinese word for death.
 The campfire dealing 4 damage is no coincidence.
-Furthermore, its absence from elemental sight and the non-Euclidean melon hitboxes are signs of a demonic rot setting in on the fabric of reality itself.
+Furthermore, its absence from Elemental sight and the non-Euclidean melon hitboxes are signs of a demonic rot setting in on the fabric of reality itself.

 One may argue that the melons are not foul or evil in nature, as Itto quite liked the taste in the quest.
 However, Itto's enjoyment of the suspicious "slippery" melons can be attributed to the fact that he is an evil Oni of legend.
 Similarly, the ability to strike the melons, producing a hitmarker and hitlag, is indicative that they are on the side of evil.
 This theory also explains Ushi's inability to find a way out or to resonate with Zhongli's pillar -- Ushi, as an expert exorcist, was resisting the overwhelming power of Shinobu's diabolism.